TremoloSecurity/openunison-qs-openshift/README.md

         token: https://openunison.demo.aws/auth/idp/OpenShiftIdP/token
 ```

 In the above configuration, replace the `XXXXX` of `clientSecret` with the value of `OU_OIDC_OPENSHIFT_SECRET` from your `ou.env` file.
-Also make sure that the urls use the same host names as defined in your `openunison-route.yaml` and are resolvable by DNS.
+Also make sure that the urls use the same host names as defined by your `HOSTNAME_HTTPS` variable when processing the template and is resolvable by DNS.

 Finally, restart the masters and you'll be able to login to the web console by clicking on the OpenShift badge in OpenUnison.

 # Whats next?
 Now you can begin mapping OpenUnison's capabilities to your business and compliance needs.
-For instance you can add multi factor authentication with TOTP or U2F, Create privileged workflows for onboarding, scheduled workflows that will deprovision users, etc.
+For instance you can add multi-factor authentication with TOTP or U2F, Create privileged workflows for onboarding, scheduled workflows that will deprovision users, etc.